Crowds queue for queen's coffin as Charles spends quiet day

 People old and young, dressed in dark suits or jeans and sneakers, walked in a steady stream through the historic hall, where Guy Fawkes and Charles I were tried, where kings and queens hosted magnificent medieval banquets, and where previous monarchs have lain in state.

-After filing past the casket, most mourners paused to look back before going out through the hall’s great oak doors.
+After passing the coffin, most mourners paused to look back before going out through the hall’s great oak doors.
 Some wiped away tears; others bowed their heads or curtseyed.
 One sank onto a knee and blew a farewell kiss.

 Keith Smart, an engineer and British Army veteran, wiped away tears as he left the hall.
 He had waited more than 10 hours for the chance to say his goodbye.